 Television Career: Immediately after retiring from coaching, John Madden began a long and illustrious career as a color commentator and analyst.
 He eventually worked for all four major networks, including Fox, CBS, ABC, and NBC.
 Eventually, he became one of the most sought-after television personalities in American sport, commanding multi-million dollar salaries.
 In order to entice him to join their network, NBC even offered to build Madden a "luxury train" (John Madden is famously averse to flying).

 Video Game Deal: At the peak of his broadcasting career, John Madden was earning $8 million a year, which is the same as around $14 million today after adjusting for inflation.
 But even with that huge paycheck, Madden's years of coaching and commentating have been out-shined by his involvement in video games.
 In fact, the vast majority of John Madden's personal wealth comes from the video game franchise that carries his name.

 Since 1988, Electronic Arts has been publishing NFL video games that bear his name and image.
 The series has been a major financial success year after year, selling more than 90 million copies to date.

-In 2005 EA Sports signed a deal to become the exclusive game for the NFL through the year 2012.
-The deal was reportedly worth over $300 million.
-After rumors began to spring up that EA would be dropping the name "Madden" from the game it was announced that Mr. Madden himself had signed a multi-year licensing deal which would allow his likeness and name to be used in the games in perpetuity for a reported $150 million.
+In 2005, video game company EA Sports signed a $300 million deal to become the exclusive game developer for the NFL.
+Around the same time, rumors began to spring up that EA was thinking about dropping the name "Madden" from all future games.
+It was subsequently revealed that John Madden had actually signed a deal that would allow his likeness and name to be used in the games in perpetuity for a reported $150 million.
 In addition, it is estimated that John Madden earned around $2 million per year as a retainer until 2009 when he retired.